September 16-December 6, 2024

 Course Information

-Please note that some courses are online via Zoom, and others are in-person at Japan Society in NYC.
-All times listed are New York time (ET).
+Courses are either online via Zoom, or in-person at Japan Society in NYC.
+All times are New York time (ET).

 ONLINE COURSES: To participate fully, you will need access to a device with internet, microphone, and camera (such as a laptop, smartphone, or tablet).